Canon 5D Mark IV vs Panasonic G7

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.